mCodex/react-native-sensitive-info/README.md

 # Introduction

-This module will get all information stored in android shared preferences.
-To do so:
+This module was produced by ClassApp Team and will be improved in future updates. `react-native-get-shared-prefs` gets all information stored in Android shared preferences.

 # Install

 Install `react-native-get-shared-prefs` using:

 ``npm i -S react-native-get-shared-prefs``